cn-poe-community/poe-trans/poe-trans-js/README.md

 # poe-trans-js

-Some useful scripts or tests writen by typescript：
+Some useful scripts or tests written in typescript：

-`src/translation.test.ts`，Test whether the translation result of poe-trans is consistent with cn-poe-translator：
+`src/translation.test.ts` tests whether the translation result of poe-trans is consistent with cn-poe-translator：

 ```sh
 bun test